Sadie Thompson (film): Production

 Filming took place on Santa Catalina Island, near Long Beach, California.
 Swanson took ill shortly after and met a doctor who started her lifelong love of macrobiotic diets.
 A week into shooting, Sam Goldwyn called cameraman George Barnes away.
 Swanson was furious, but the loan contract allowed Goldwyn to call him away as he pleased.
 Not wanting to let a hundred extras sit around for days, Swanson and Walsh tried to hire two other cameramen, but both were unsatisfactory.
-Mary Pickford offered the services of her favorite cameraman, Charles Rosher, who was called in, but despite doing a decent job, could not match Barnes' work.
+Mary Pickford offered the services of Charles Rosher, her favorite cameraman, but despite doing a decent job, he could not match Barnes' work.
 Through Loew, MGM loaned Oliver Marsh, who completed the picture.

-The entire cameraman problem was extremely costly to the production, yet the picture went on.
-With the picture half-finished, it was already way over budget and Schenck was wary, as Swanson's first picture had also been over budget and underperformed.
-Swanson talked with her advisers and sold her farm at Croton-on-Hudson, and offered to sell her New York penthouse as well.
+The entire cameraman problem was extremely costly to the production, yet the picture continued.
+With the picture half-finished, it was already way over budget, and Schenck was wary, as Swanson's first picture also had been over budget and underperformed.
+Swanson talked with her advisers and sold her farm at Croton-on-Hudson, and she offered to sell her New York penthouse as well.

-Despite reports that dirty words can be read on the characters' lips, Swanson claims the censors went over everything with a fine-tooth comb.
-However, Swanson admitted one line while she was shouting at Davidson went, "You'd rip the wings off of a butterfly, you son of a bitch!", when recounting a conversation with Walsh later in life.
+Despite reports that dirty words can be read on the characters' lips, Swanson claims the censors went over everything meticulously.
+However, Swanson admitted one line while she was shouting at Davidson went "You'd rip the wings off of a butterfly, you son of a bitch!, when recounting a conversation with Walsh later in life.
 If the word "rain" was used in a title card, the censors asked that it be removed.
 They also wanted to change Davidson's name to something else, but Swanson and Walsh refused.

-It was the first time Raoul Walsh had acted in 15 years, and it was his last appearance before the camera: He directed and was to star in his next project, In Old Arizona, While on location for that film a jackrabbit jumped through the windshield of his car and he lost his right eye in the resulting crash.
-He gave up acting and went on to an illustrious career behind the camera.
+It was the first time Raoul Walsh had acted in 15 years, and it was his last appearance before the camera.
+He directed and was to star in his next project In Old Arizona.
+While on location for that film a jackrabbit jumped through the windshield of his car, and he lost his right eye in the resulting crash.
+He gave up acting and went on to an illustrious career as a director.

 Release and reception

-Upon its release, Sadie Thompson was praised by critics as was Swanson's performance.
+Upon its release, critics praised the movie and Swanson's performance.
 Contemporary film critics have cited Swanson's performance as one of her best.

-The film was a financial and critical success and was the only silent, independent film of Swanson's to do well at the box office.
-In fact, it was one of her last financially successful films, along with the sound films The Trespasser and Sunset Blvd.
+The film was a financial and critical success, and it was the only silent, independent film of Swanson's to do well at the box office.
+In fact, it was one of her financially successful films, along with the sound films The Trespasser and Sunset Blvd.
 It made $1 million in the United States and $7 million internationally.
 However, at Kennedy's advice, Swanson had sold her distribution rights for the film to Schenck because Kennedy felt it would be a commercial failure.
 He also did not care for the image Swanson portrayed in the film.
-By this point, Queen Kelly had been a disaster and Swanson regretted it.
+By this point, Queen Kelly had been a disaster, and Swanson regretted it.

 The film made the top 10 best pictures of the year list as well.